tylerfehr/arpad.js/README.md

   );
 };

+/**
+ * Starting Elos of player A and player B
+ */
 const startingA = 1000;
 const startingB = 1000;

 const matchOutcomes: Outcome[] = [];

 const numMatchesToPlay = 1000;

 for (let i = 0; i < numMatchesToPlay; i += 1) {
+  /**
+   * Each player has a 50/50 change to win, since they're starting at the same elo.
+In
+   * reality, the probability of winning with change after each match corresponding to the Elo
+   * gain/loss.
+   */
   const singleResult = Math.random() > 0.5 ?
 Outcome.Win : Outcome.Loss

   matchOutcomes.push(singleResult);